Lagrangian Floer theory on compact toric manifolds II : Bulk deformations: Abstract

 \section{Abstract}

 This is a continuation of part I in the series of the papers on Lagrangian Floer theory on toric manifolds.
 Using the deformations of Floer cohomology by the ambient cycles, which we call \emph{bulk deformations}, we find a continuum of non-displaceable Lagrangian fibers on some compact toric manifolds.
-We also provide a method of finding all those fibers in arbitrary compact toric manifolds, which we call \emph{bulk-balanced} Lagrangian fibers.
+We also provide a method of finding all fibers with non-vanishing Floer cohomology with bulk deformations in arbitrary compact toric manifolds, which we call \emph{bulk-balanced} Lagrangian fibers.

 \keywords{toric manifolds, Floer cohomology, weakly unobstructed Lagrangian submanifolds, potential function, Jacobian ring, bulk deformations, bulk-balanced Lagrangian submanifolds, open-closed Gromov-Witten invariant}